starship-s/Open-WebUI-OpenRouter-pipe/docs/model_catalog_and_routing_intelligence.md

   - modality flags: `vision`, `audio_input`, `video_input`, `file_input`
   - `image_gen_tool` (based on output modalities)
 - `capabilities`: a dictionary of Open WebUI “capability checkboxes” used for UI affordances (for example `vision`, `file_upload`, `web_search`, `image_generation`), plus always-on UI toggles (`code_interpreter`, `citations`, `status_updates`, `usage`).
+- When enabled, the pipe can also sync these capability checkboxes into Open WebUI model metadata (`meta.capabilities`) so the UI reflects OpenRouter’s catalog.
 - `max_completion_tokens`: taken from the model’s `top_provider.max_completion_tokens` field when present.

 The derived specs are shared with `ModelFamily` via `ModelFamily.set_dynamic_specs(...)`, so the rest of the pipe can use `ModelFamily.supports(...)`, `ModelFamily.capabilities(...)`, and `ModelFamily.supported_parameters(...)` without depending directly on the registry.